Andrew-Willms/CyberCavs-Scouting-System/README.md

 - ScoutingApp: A cross-platform mobile scouting app.

-- DataCollector: A tool for transfering data from scouting devices to a central database.
+- DataIngester: A tool for transfering data from scouting devices to a central database.